BroadbandForum/usp/docs/specification/index.md

 For example, a Controller wants to be notified when a new Wi-Fi station joins the Wi-Fi network.
 It uses the Add Message to create an instance of a Subscription Object with `Device.WiFi.AccessPoint.1.AssociatedDevice.` specified in the `ReferenceList` Parameter and `ObjectCreation` as the `NotificationType`.

 In another example, a Controller wants to be notified whenever an outside source changes the SSID of a Wi-Fi network.
 It uses the Add Message to create an instance of a Subscription Object with `Device.WiFi.SSID.1.SSID` specified in the `ReferenceList` and `ValueChange` as the `NotificationType`.

+#### TriggerAction Parameter

+Subscriptions can be used to define the actions to be performed by the Agent when an event occurs.
+This is defined in the `TriggerAction` Parameter.
+The default is for the Agent to send a [Notify Message](#sec:notify), but it could also perform an update of its own configuration, or both sending the Notify and performing the configuration.

+For example, an Agent may be configure with a Subscription for the `Device.LocalAgent.Threshold.{i}.Triggered!` event such that when it occurs the Agent both sends a Notify message and configures the `Device.BulkData.Profile.{i}.Enable` to start sending BukData reports (if defined to do so in the `TriggerConfigSettings` Parameter of the Subscription).

 ### Responses to Notifications and Notification Retry {#sec:responses-and-retry}